 The Electricity NIC is an annual opportunity for electricity network companies to compete for funding for the development and demonstration of new technologies, operating and commercial arrangements.
 Funding will be provided for the best innovation projects which help all network operators understand what they need to do to provide environmental benefits, reduce costs, and maintain security as Great Britain (GB) moves to a low carbon economy.
 Up to £70m per annum is available through the Electricity NIC.

-The following projects were submitted to the Initial Screening Process but were not eligible to proceed to the Full Submission stage and be considered for funding:
+The following projects were not eligible to proceed to Full Submission:

 This project intends to create a UK first flexibility lab of up to 1,000 homes (covering a range of housing types with different low-carbon technologies and smart energy services) to reveal what consumers value and buy, and how networks can rely on domestic flexibility to minimise future costs to network customers while facilitating the transition to a low carbon future.
 The project proposal is in partnership with the Energy Systems Catapult.

 This project intends to design and deploy an electrolyser system to connect to the largest onshore wind farm in England/Wales in order to produce green hydrogen for local energy, transport and heavy industry uses, and to demonstrate the use of hydrogen energy storage for constraint management and other network services.

 This year’s Full Submission deadline will be 3pm on Monday 29 July.